 “We joke that these animals don’t have an annual income to support their livelihood, but the reality is that some wildlife is more vulnerable than others,” said Dan Zimmerer, CPW’s partnership coordinator.
 “Rehab centers provide care for orphaned and recovering wildlife, a conservation service that these threatened and vulnerable animals otherwise would not receive.
 They could not do the work they do without the support of voluntary contributions.”

 Please consider donating something to the nongame voluntary contribution program on Line 1 of your form 104CH this year.
 If you use a tax preparer, please ask how you can donate to the Nongame and Endangered Wildlife Cash Fund.

 Colorado Parks and Wildlife is an enterprise agency funded primarily by license sales, state parks fees and registration fees.
 The nongame program receives no state tax dollars and depends on voluntary contributions.
 Voluntary taxpayer support benefits Colorado Parks and Wildlife’s mission to conserve Colorado’s natural resources.
-To learn more about Colorado Parks and Wildlife's funding sources, please visit the Financial Sustainability page.
+To learn more about Colorado Parks and Wildlife's funding sources, please visit the Funding page.